 A useful tool for Communication Majors to keep track of their advancement towards completion of academic requirements for their degree.

-Being a Communication major isn't just about taking classes, it is about being a part of a program.
-Comm majors are inherently social and we offer a host of opportunities to get involved with your faculty and fellow majors both face-to-face and virtually.
+Comm and PR majors are inherently social and we offer a host of opportunities to get involved with your faculty and fellow majors both face-to-face and virtually.
 Get involved with your major to get the most out of your major!

 Comm.Unity: The Student Communication Club